kakeetopius/seewire/README.md

 ## Overview

-**seewire** is a simple **packet sniffer** written entirely in **C**.
-It captures and inspects raw network packets in real time, giving you a clear view of what’s happening on your network interface , just like `tcpdump`, but lighter and easier to understand.
+**seewire** is a simple **packet sniffer** that can be used to capture and inspect raw network packets in real time, giving you a clear view of what’s happening on your network interface, just like `tcpdump`, but lighter and easier to understand.

 ---